 Flashlights with multiple batteries.

-The best budget flashlight currently available under $50.
+The best budget flashlight currently available.
 Nothing beats this in this price range.
+See coupon codes for Amazon and Banggood..

-Super bright light specd by the BLF (budgetlightforum) team in order to get the most bang for the buck.
-This results in the brightest budget flashlight with multi-battery configuration.
+This is an extremely bright light, spec’d by the BLF (BudgetLightForum) team in order to bring the most bang for the buck.
+This results in the brightest budget flashlight with multi-battery configuration made today, aptly named the BLF Q8 (4x XP-L + 4× 18650s)

 - Compact light and very powerful